SOMNAMBULIN and BAUCHAUS

 Several tunes were composed for the repertoire of this project by the musicians Arik Hayut, Guy Kark, Daniel Landau, Robert Bently and Ohad Fischof.
 The notes of these melodies were played electronically and were made to resonate in the same manner in which ice cream trucks disseminate their tunes.

 The truck played music while traveling along small roads.
 It parked at various stops, where people gathered to participate in an exchange; I gave passersby ice lollies shaped like the Little Matchstick Girl.

 Bauchaus is a public space performance and sound vehicle, which was initially carried out in August 2000 in Exeter, the U.K. and then again during a journey in the Manheim area.

-In this new iteration of the project, I transformed a bicycle-mounted concrete mixer into a large, traveling music box and ice cream giveaway point.
+In this new iteration, I have created a bicycle-mounted concrete mixer which is also a traveling music box.

-The rotating drum attached to the bicycle functions as a cylinder, with pins attached to its surface.
-The sound object plays music, as I slowly drive around and give the public ice-lollies shaped like the Little Matchstick Girl.
-Attached to the candy, in a small body bag, is a paper on which the following text is printed:
+The rotating drum attached to the bicycle functioned as a cylinder, with pins attached to its surface.
+The sound object played music, as I slowly drove around and gave the public ice-lollies shaped like the Little Matchstick Girl.
+Attached to the candy, in a small body bag, was a sticker on which the [see above] text was printed:

 Contrasts and movement are key to this piece.
 There is a contrast between this child, who failed to sell her matches, and me, arriving from the Israeli inferno and handing out to the public ice-lollies in the shape of her corpse.
 This counter-lullaby tour, in which I try to bring the girl back to life by orally and morally feeding her to the living, is a story of contemporary survival.
 In it, I express what I see as a perpetual loss and a yearning for love and life.